One of the reasons that we started the Dollop platform is to promote health and well-being through home cooking.

 Start by buying a basic cookbook and making simple meals that don’t take long to execute.

-One of the recipes in this week’s meal plan is for homemade pasta sauce.
-That’s because we wanted to highlight how much healthier and cheaper it is to make your own and it takes no time at all!
+Homemade sauces are a much healthier and cheaper alternative to making your own and it takes no time at all!
 The jarred sauces you can buy are convenient, but they tend to be loaded with salt and sugar as well as preservatives.
 Making your own pasta sauce is a much healthier option for the whole family and will freeze well for up to six months.
 The same goes for most soups and stews.

 Speaking of saving money, you can save a lot when you cook from home.
 This savings starts at the grocery store.
 It might be tempting to indulge in prepared foods like grated cheese and sliced pineapple but they are always significantly higher in price, so we recommend avoiding them and doing a little bit of extra preparation in your home kitchen.
 Another suggestion is to stick to ‘no-name’ or non-branded items, which are almost always lowest in price, with a few exceptions.
 No-name cereals, frozen vegetables and butter are almost always just as delicious as brand name versions, but you might want to spring for higher shelf cheese and chocolate.